danfinlay/ro-shhhambo/README.md

 # Ro-Shhhambo: The Private RPS Tournament

-Welcome to Ro-Shhhambo, an innovative rock-paper-scissors (RPS) tournament that combines the power of LISP, Spritely's HOOT, Endo, and Lurk to create a unique, privacy-focused gaming experience.
+Welcome to Ro-Shhhambo, an innovative rock-paper-scissors (RPS) tournament that combines the power of Spritely's HOOT, Endo, and Lurk to create a unique, privacy-focused gaming experience.

 ## Overview